Spatial Ecology and Invasion Dynamics of Burmese Pythons in South Florida

 Factors Affecting Bog Turtle Survival in North Carolina

-Davidson student Annalee Tutterow is studying variation in survivorship of NC bog turtle populations in collaboration with the NC Wildlife Research Commission and Project Bog Turtle (non-profit).
+Davidson student Annalee Tutterow is studying variation in survivorship of NC bog turtle populations in collaboration with the NC Wildlife Research Commission, the Catawba Lands Conservancy, and Project Bog Turtle (non-profit).

 Management Strategies for Mitigating Spread of Exotic Biofuel Crops